Skip to content Skip to footer

 • Completed with inputs from two public consultations and several expert reviews

-• And it creates five benefits for the industry:
+• The PEFCR for apparel and footwear create five benefits for the industry:

 SPECIFIC RULES